 An armoured car company is the target of repeated heists.
-Company leadership is enforcing new measures in order to tighten the security.
-However, the biggest danger of a new heist lies within the company's own ranks.
+Company leadership is enforcing new measures in order to tighten security.
+The biggest danger of a new heist lies from within the company's own ranks.

 Three sisters with quite different personalities and lives reunite when the youngest of them, Babe, has just shot her husband.
 The oldest sister, Lenny, takes care of their grandfather and ...
 See full summary »

 12 of 14 people found this review helpful.